cmcmanu21/Time-Series-Analysis-/README.md

 3.)
 ARIMA model

 4.)
-Hybrid model combining exponential smoothing model and ARIMA model
+Hybrid model combining Exponential smoothing model and ARIMA model

 After plotting each model, we compared each result, and the model with the highest accuracy was chosen as the best predicting model.